This document describes exclusions, how to identify exclusions, and the best practices for creating exclusions on the Cisco Secure Endpoint.

 Examples:

 Threat exclusions let you exclude a particular threat name from triggering events.
-You should only ever use a Threat exclusion if you are certain that the events are the result of a false-positive detection.
+You must only ever use a Threat exclusion if you are certain that the events are the result of a false-positive detection.
 In this case, use the exact threat name from the event as your Threat exclusion.
-Be aware that if you use this type of exclusion even a true-positive detection of the threat name will not be detected, quarantined, or generate an event.
+Be aware that if you use this type of exclusion even a true-positive detection of the threat name is not detected, quarantined, or generate an event.

 Warning: Do not exclude threats unless a thorough investigation has confirmed the threat name to be false-positive.
 Threats excluded no longer populate the events tab for review and audit.